Deleted Tweet Detective: 3 Ways to Recover Lost Tweets

 But if it was a recently-deleted tweet, you may be able to get it back.
 Just follow my instructions below and you’ll see what I mean!

-Summary: In this article, I provide you with three potential methods to recover deleted tweets: downloading an archive of your Twitter data, using the Wayback Machine, and accessing the cached version of your Twitter profile.
+Summary: In this article, I provide three potential methods to recover deleted tweets: downloading an archive of your Twitter data, using the Wayback Machine, and accessing the cached version of your Twitter profile.

 How to Recover Deleted Tweets?